Tulsi Gabbard Slams Hillary Clinton, ‘Queen Of Warmongers,’ After Allegations She’s Being Groomed By Russia

 — Dan Merica (@merica) October 18, 2019

 It’s not the first time that Gabbard has mentioned Clinton.
-At Tuesday night’s Democratic primary debate hosted by The New York Times and CNN, Gabbard remarked that there was not much that she agreed with Clinton, however she said she agreed when the former presidential candidate had said she believed abortion should be “safe, legal, and rare,” according to a debate recap from The Washington Post.
+At Tuesday night’s Democratic primary debate hosted by The New York Times and CNN, Gabbard remarked that there was not much that she agreed with Clinton, however she said she agreed when the former presidential candidate said she believed abortion should be “safe, legal, and rare,” according to a debate recap from The Washington Post.

 Clinton noted that Russian bot accounts on social media, known for sharing pro-Trump messages and intentionally divisive content, have seemingly taken a liking to Gabbard.
 Clinton, however, noted that she believed that Green Party candidate Jill Stein played the role of Russian asset during the 2016 election.
 Clinton said she believed that Stein could play the role again in the 2020 election.